 Is Alliance United Auto Insurance Good?

 If you’re considered a high-risk driver, it can be difficult to find auto insurance.
-Luckily, there are many providers that specialize in non-standard insurance and offer coverage for those who require SR-22s or have a history of DUIs or accidents.
+Luckily, many providers specialize in non-standard insurance and offer coverage for those who require SR-22s or have a history of DUIs or accidents.
 Alliance United is a company in Southern California that specializes in insurance for high-risk drivers.
-If you live in the Los Angeles area and are looking for non-standard auto insurance, you may be considering Alliance United.
+If you live in the Los Angeles area and are looking for non-standard auto insurance, you may consider Alliance United.
 Here’s what you need to know before investing in a policy.

-Alliance is a division of Kemper Auto Insurance, which is a larger company that specializes in coverage for those with high risk driving records.
+Alliance United is a division of Kemper Auto Insurance, which is a larger company that specializes in coverage for those with high-risk driving records.
 They offer coverage for drivers throughout California, with offices in the Los Angeles area.
-The larger Kemper network has hundreds of brokers throughout the country.
-To get coverage from Kemper, you’ll need to go through an individual broker instead of going through the organization directly.
-Kemper specializes in car insurance for drivers who are considered high risk and may struggle to find coverage elsewhere.
+The more extensive Kemper network has hundreds of brokers throughout the country.
+To get coverage from Kemper, you’ll need to go through an individual broker instead of the organization directly.
+Kemper specializes in car insurance for drivers who are considered high-risk and may struggle to find coverage elsewhere.
 They have a bilingual claims adjustment team, which caters to the large Spanish-speaking population in Southern California.

-Alliance offers a basic selection of car insurance coverage to protect you while you’re on the road.
+Alliance United offers a basic selection of car insurance coverage to protect you while on the road.
 Their coverage options include:

 - Liability coverage: This is required in all states.
 It pays for the cost of any injuries or property damage if you are found at fault in an accident.
 If you get into an accident and don’t have liability coverage, you could be held responsible for making the payments yourself.